HowaJun/political_donation_tracker/README.md

-DONE!
-In the Chrome extension, unpack the extension file within the main file.
+In the Chrome extension, unpack the extension file in the main file.